 No Hot Plates in front of Toddlers

-Safety should be a huge part of your checklist for a kid friendly restaurant, so this should go without saying: if you are serving hot food do not place it in front of small children.
+Safety should be a huge part of your checklist for a kid-friendly restaurant, so this should go without saying: if you are serving hot food do not place it in front of small children.
 Hot foods are historically a liability, so mitigating that risk is necessary.
 Keep in mind that children aged 5 or less may not understand or process fully the danger presented to them.
 Depending on where they are sitting at the table, it may prove challenging for parents to block their children from potential harm.
 Ask if the parent or guardian at the table if they have a preference on where the food is placed when it comes out.

 Set The Mood

-Kids have sensitive ears, and can pick up frequencies that most adults can no longer perceive.
+Kids have sensitive ears and can pick up frequencies that most adults can no longer perceive.
 Alongside calm lighting, keeping your restaurant sound design in mind is crucial to setting a comforting tone for your guests.
 Bright colors, soft sounds, and clearly marked spaces go a long way to helping parents and children alike realize their ideal dinner spot without them even realizing it.
-Make sure that your graphic design pops for your youngest audience, which can help them get excited for a meal.
+Make sure that your graphic design pops for your youngest audience, which can help them get excited about a meal.

 Keeping your kids clean is the name of the game and it’s an almost non-stop function of parenting.
 Make sure that your placemats are fun and easy to please; if possible you may want to consider something that kids can color on, which gives them a little more room to play.
-Make sure that they have appropriate seating options, notably high chairs and booster seats.
+Make sure that they have appropriate seating options, notably high chairs, and booster seats.
 In doing so, you will need to make sure that you have a space to store these items, and the time to inspect them to ensure that they remain safe for kids; straps are often a must.

 Offer Specials for Kids

-Children’s menus are often offered at an affordable rate, which offsets how little they sometimes eat; kid’s can be finicky!
+Children’s menus are often offered at an affordable rate, which offsets how little they sometimes eat; kids can be finicky!
 A great way to win over potential guests and boost your off night crowd is to offer specials aimed at making the kid menu even cheaper.
 In some cases, operators have offered deals like a free kid’s meal with every adult entree purchased.
-It’s not necessary to offer freebies to become a kid friendly restaurant, but it may drive traffic on otherwise slow traffic nights.
+It’s not necessary to offer freebies to become a kid-friendly restaurant, but it may drive traffic on otherwise slow traffic nights.

 It Takes a Village, but…

 At the end of the day, it’s up to parents to navigate the world with children, but a little boost can go a long way.
-Bringing in family traffic by adhering to even some of this checklist for a kid friendly restaurant can lead to a substantial gain in your bottom line.
+Bringing in family traffic by adhering to even some of this checklist for a kid-friendly restaurant can lead to a substantial gain in your bottom line.
 Keep in mind that for most businesses, you can have your cake and eat it too.
 If you have long enough viable operating hours, you can offer a counterbalance with cocktail hours or specials specifically geared towards drawing an older crowd.